The Nest

 As we explained, we must put all the characteristics of our change on paper.
 If you intend to put down roots and stay in the property for a long time, you might want to think about buying your furniture and decorating your corner in your way.

-On the other hand, if you prefer to opt for a practical move where you don’t need much to start enjoying your new home, furnished may be your best choice.
+On the other hand, furnished may be your best choice if you prefer a practical move where you don’t need much to start enjoying your new home.

-Here, we talk about the real estate market and give you several tips about everyday life, architecture, and more.
+Here, we talk about the real estate market and give tips about everyday life, architecture, and more.
 To the next!

 Written By: Georges Benoliel